 This mid-range priced all-through school offers the International Baccalaureate Primary Years, Middle Years and Diploma Programmes while holding onto its small school ethos.

-For the start of the 2020-21 academic year, Chatsworth will consolidate its popular Orchard primary campus at Bukit Timah and it will also open a new Chatsworth Early Childhood Centre at the site.
-This means that Bukit Timah will become one large, all-through school that children can attend from 18 months through to 18 years.
+In 2020, Chatsworth opened a new Chatsworth Early Childhood Centre on site, and moved its Orchard primary school to the campus.
+This meant that Bukit Timah has become one large, all-through school that children can attend from 18 months through to 18 years.

 Chatsworth had to close its Orchard campus after the government ended its lease; the building was included in a heritage project by the Urban Redevelopment Authority to conserve three buildings on the site of the former Singapore Chinese' Girls School (SCGS) in Emerald Hill.

 The move was not welcomed by all Orchard families, who preferred the homely, traditional feel of being centrally located in the grounds of a former colonial mansion.
-The move to the Bukit Timah campus does offer students more space, modern facilities, proximity to a rainforest, and a through-train education though.
+The move to the Bukit Timah campus has offered students more space, modern facilities, proximity to a rainforest, and a through-train education though - and feedback from parents is that the school continues to offer a nurturing, friendly and inclusive community.

 Teaching at the Bukit Timah campus follows the Primary Years Programme (PYP), Middle Years Programme (MYP), and the International Baccalaureate Diploma Programme (IBDP).
 The curriculum includes core subjects, art, music, PE, Mandarin, and French.
 Chatsworth also offers 14 mother tongue languages, including Arabic, French, Hindi, Italian, and Korean.